 e.
 Status and Treatment of Internally Displaced Persons

 f.
 Protection of Refugees

 Access to Asylum: The law does not provide for the granting of asylum or refugee status, and the government has not established a system for providing protection to refugees.
 The government handles each potential asylum seeker administratively on an individual basis.
-Through registration the government can grant Jamaican citizenship to those with citizenship in a commonwealth country.
+Through registration the government may grant Jamaican citizenship to those with citizenship in a Commonwealth country.

 Section 3.
 Freedom to Participate in the Political Process

 The law provides citizens the ability to choose their government in free and fair periodic elections held by secret ballot and based on universal and equal suffrage.

 Recent Elections: In national elections on September 3, the Jamaica Labour Party won 48 of the 63 seats in the House of Representatives.
 Observers judged the elections to be transparent, free, fair, and generally peaceful.

 Participation of Women and Members of Minority Groups: No laws limit participation of women or members of minority groups in the political process, and they did participate.
 In national elections on September 3, 18 women (29 percent of total seats) were elected to the House of Representatives out of 30 candidates, a substantial increase from the 2016 general election.

 Section 4.
 Corruption and Lack of Transparency in Government

 The law provides criminal penalties for corruption by officials, but the government generally did not implement the law effectively.
 Officials sometimes engaged in corrupt practices with impunity.
 There were numerous reports of government corruption during the year, and corruption was a significant problem of public concern.
 Media and civil society organizations criticized the government for being slow and at times reluctant to prosecute corruption cases.